will093/will093.github.io/_posts/2018-12-28-understanding-sw.md

 ---
 layout: post
-title: PWAs with Angular, Part 1 - Understanding and Implementing Service Worker
+title: "PWAs with Angular - Part 1: Understanding and Implementing Service Worker"
 ---

 Recently, I have been hearing a lot of hype around Progressive Web Apps (PWAs).
 At first glance PWAs seem rather amazing and revolutionary - something that can be deployed as and function as a web application, but which also works offline, and can be added to the home screen like a native app on both Android and iOS.